Paintings by Roser Bru

 Bru’s paintings tackle themes of political unrest, the history of art, and women in society.
 She has received numerous awards for painting and has exhibited internationally.
 These five paintings, part of The President’s Collection of Art, were donated by Juan (W&M ‘86) and Katrina Conde in 2013 with the aim to promote diversity in the public art program on campus.

-Initially installed for the 2018-19 academic year as William & Mary commemorated the 100th anniversary of co-education with its 100 Years of W&M Women celebration, the exhibit has been extended through Spring 2020.
+Initially installed for the 2018-19 academic year as William & Mary commemorated the 100th anniversary of co-education with its 100 Years of W&M Women celebration, the exhibit has been extended indefinitely.